pvprodk/SolarVersusGridCharge/README.md

     - platform: time_pattern
       seconds: /10
   sensor:
-# A Sensor for the charger power measured in Watts.
+# A Sensor for the EVSE power measured in Watts.
 In this example I convert Easee from kW to W.
   - name: Easee Watts
     unique_id: easee_watts
     unit_of_measurement: "W"